Pink Halloween Party: thrift store decorations spray painted pink, pink Halloween food and snacks, costumes, and a craft.

 I used my Cricut to cut out some small adhesive vinyl bats to stick on the glass.
 They were so simple to make and they’re so perfect for this party.
 Find my Cricut cut file here to make your own.
 I added some fun black and pink striped straws for the perfect festive pink Halloween drinks.

 These little bat treats were so easy to put together and are the most adorable cookies.
 I used peanut butter cups as the base.
 Next, take a regular Oreo, and remove the filling.
 Cut the Oreo in half to make the bat wings.
 Attach the wings with a little icing, and use more icing to attach some candy eyes.

 Mini Pumpkin Treats Containers

 I used these cute little plastic mini pumpkins to hold some chocolate covered almonds.
 The mini pumpkins are from the thrift store and I gave them a makeover for our dessert table.

 These were originally orange pumpkins, and I spray painted some light pink, and some a dusty rose.
+These pink pumpkins look so cute!
 One of the easiest ways to make sure they were food safe is to line the spray painted pumpkins with some parchment paper.
 We filled them with one of our favourite treats, chocolate covered almonds.